Rajeev Kumar (Indian politician): Achievements

 In the year 2015, he released a movie, "PRATYAVARTAN - The Home Coming".
 Kumar was the only police officer of Jharkhand who made a full feature film highlighting the flawed Naxal ideology and the atrocities perpetrated by them and exhorting them to shun the path of violence and come back to the mainstream.
 The movie received critical acclaim for its remarkable exposition of perverted philosophy followed by the naxals.

 He commanded a force of 80,000 police personnel leading the State Police to unprecedented successes.

 The Lok Sabha & Vidhan Sabha Elections which were held in Jharkhand in 2014 were incident free, in spite of the looming Maoist threat & recorded a historic voter turnout.

 The State witnessed a considerable decline in naxal violence due to proactive operations during his period as the chief.

 Law and Order situation improved drastically.

 As a welfare measure for the constables, Kumar started Police Canteens in several districts of Jharkhand.

 A novel initiative, ‘DGP AapkeDwar’ was conceptualised wherein direct video conferencing was held by reaching out to the people having grievances relating to passport verification, character verification, crime against women and interacting with various District Chambers of Commerce to get a first-hand account of the problems of different sections of society and ensuring their prompt redressal.
 Kumar had applied for central deputation wherein, he was posted as Chief Vigilance Officer (CVO) in EPFO in the year 2009 to 2012, where a large scale systemic changes were affected by way of Rationalising & redesigning the reporting pattern within the Vigilance set up.
 Redesigning the Performa of Inspection Report, making it more transparent and elaborate.
 He organised regular surprise inspections of field offices identified for corrupt practices.
 Several cases involving PF evasion of hundreds of Crores were forwarded to CBI for causing investigation into the culpability / connivance of EPFO officers and employers.
 A large number of Departmental Proceedings, both for Major penalty & Minor penalty, were initiated which culminated in imposing appropriate penalty by the Disciplinary Authority.

-Area of expertise

-Kumar has the ability to lead from the front and get optimum work on a real-time basis out of a huge organisation like the Police which is always under tremendous pressure to perform from all quarters.

-He believed in team-work, co-ordination and participative model of leadership.
-Heading huge police organisations and running them successfully has provided him a wealth of expertise in management & welfare aspects of subordinate formations as also in the fields of personnel and HR management.
-He had tremendous experience in the fields of law and order, anti-insurgency investigation, intelligence, personnel management etc.